blockifywp/theme/README.md

-# Blockify
+# Blockify Theme

-Full site editing theme framework powered by the Blockify plugin.
+Experimental full site editing theme framework and block toolkit powered by the Blockify plugin.

-## Setup
+## Installation

-1. Download and install Blockify theme
+1. Download and install Blockify theme from WordPress.org
-2. Download and install Blockify plugin
+2. Download and install Blockify plugin from WordPress.org
 3. Navigate to Appearance > Editor to begin editing